kagglesintracking/arcface_learning_ranzcr/README.md

 ## Summary
 This is a pipeline for arcface learning, designed for retrieval prediction used in our pipeline.
 ## How to run
-1. Download ChestX dataset(https://www.kaggle.com/nih-chest-xrays) to this directory and name it as chestx.
+1. Download ChestX dataset(https://www.kaggle.com/nih-chest-xrays) to this directory and unzip then name it as `chestx`.
 If you have kaggle API, then do:
 ```
 ! kaggle datasets download -d nih-chest-xrays/data
 ```